yugabyte/yugabyte-db/docs/content/preview/drivers-orms/java/ysql-vertx-pg-client.md

 To start building your application, make sure you have met the [prerequisites](../#prerequisites).
 {{< note title="Note" >}}
-The `executeBatch()` API of the Vert.x PG Client is supported in the YugabyteDB version `2.15.2.0-b0` and later.
+The Vert.x PG Client `executeBatch()` API is supported in YugabyteDB version `2.15.2.0-b0` and later.
 {{< /note >}}

 ### Step 1: Set up the client dependency